MalDev Myths

 • Try to avoid 1-byte XOR, as it results in a potential pattern - use at least 2-byte XOR

-• If your data is very easily discernable, avoid standard methods (base64, single byte XOR etc.) or prepend an random character
+• If your data is very easily discernable, avoid standard methods (base64, single byte XOR etc.) or prepend a random character

 Function call obfuscation / IAT heuristics

 The .exe has a list of all used/imported DLL functions in the IAT (import address table).
-Some security software has a look at this to decide if a software looks malicious or not.
-If your output is “may be malicious”, then its heuristics.
+Some security software has a look at this to decide if the software looks malicious or not.
+If your output is “may be malicious”, then it’s heuristics.

 See for example the imports from the tool cffexplorer.exe of itself.
 Is this malicious or not?